apalache-mc/apalache/docs/manual.md

   --length=20 --cinit=ConstInit y2k_cinit.tla
 ```

+### Parameterized initialization

-**Parameterized initialization**.
-As a bonus of this approach, Apalache allows
+As a bonus of this approach, Apalache allows one to check a specification over a
-one to check a specification over a bounded set of parameters.
+bounded set of parameters.
 For example:

 ```tla
 CONSTANT N, Values